 Going further, a society founded on capitalist principles which put money and greed before people and their welfare (i.e. a society where those of the 'greed is good' philosophy are in power), and denies the social value of a service or organisation unless it makes a lot of money (such as low-paid care work and public libraries), will lead to the Donald Trumps of this world all coming into positions of power and influence at the expense of the empathetic, compassionate and ethical.

-This latter example would of course be seen as societal maladjustment by progressives but as rightful occurrence by conservatives who would interpret the aforementioned empathetic types as themselves being maladjusted as opposed to money-driven power mongers like Donald Trump who are in fact very well adjusted to society as it is, i.e. where money and greed are the name of the game, even though this manifestation of society be deemed sick by less money-orientated demographics.
+This latter example would of course be seen as societal maladjustment by progressives but as rightful occurrence by conservatives who would interpret the aforementioned empathetic types as themselves being maladjusted as opposed to money-driven power mongers like Donald Trump who are in fact very well adjusted to society as it is, i.e. where money and greed are the name of the game, even though this manifestation of society be deemed sick by less money-orientated demographics of the population.

 The main insight to be drawn from this writing is simply that the question of adjustment, whether social or individual, is actually a value judgement symptomatic of our modern way of life where, things no longer being purely determined by the will of God as in pre-modern perception, each and everyone is accountable for his actions, including society itself, and that there is such a thing as wrong, i.e. maladjusted, actions which lead to negative consequences, whether for individuals or the whole of society.